andygock/jsi-client/README.md

 ### Setting up PATH

-To use jsi.py on the command line, without having to type the full path to jsi.py, it's installed path must in your system path environment variable.
+To use jsi.py on the command line, without having to type the full path to jsi.py, the installed path must be in your system path environment variable.

 ## Set up API key